-If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating that EPCS priority access is in an enabled state.
-The initiating non-AP MLD shall enable EPCS priority access so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).
+If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with matching (#10326, #12695) service type and dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating that EPCS priority access (#10326, #12695) for the specified service type is in an enabled state.
+The initiating non-AP MLD shall enable EPCS priority access (#10326, #12695, #12696) for the specified service type and set of EPCS links so that subsequently transmitted traffic (#10326, #12695) corresponding to that specific service type receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).

-If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to an enabled state.
-In this case, the initiating non-AP MLD shall not apply the EPCS priority access procedure.
-The higher layer function that triggers the EPCS priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.
+If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching (#10326, #12695) service type and dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access (#10326, #12695) for the specified service type to an enabled state.
+In this case, the initiating non-AP MLD shall not apply the EPCS priority access procedure (#10326, #12695, #12696) for the specified service type and set of EPCS links.
+The higher layer function that triggers the EPCS priority access (#10326, #12695) for the specified service type is responsible for managing reattempts after receiving responses with a status code value other than SUCCESS.

-When instructed to do so by a higher layer function and upon receipt of an MLME-EPCSPRIACCESSTEARDOWN.request primitive, an EPCS non-AP MLD with EPCS priority access in an enabled state shall use the following procedure for changing the EPCS priority access to a torn down state.
+When instructed to do so by a higher layer function and upon receipt of an MLME-EPCSPRIACCESSTEARDOWN.request primitive, an EPCS non-AP MLD with EPCS priority access in an enabled state (#10326, #12695) for a specified service type shall use the following procedure to change the EPCS priority access to a torn down state (#10326, #12695) for the specified service type.

 NOTE—A non-AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.

 A non-AP STA affiliated with the tearing down non-AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to an AP affiliated with the associated EPCS AP MLD.
 The destination of the EPCS Priority Access Teardown frame is the MAC address of the AP with which the tearing down non-AP EHT STA is associated or the MAC address of the AP that is affiliated with the AP MLD with which the tearing down non-AP MLD is associated and that is operating on the same link on which the EPCS Priority Access Teardown Request frame is transmitted.
-The tearing down non-AP MLD shall change the EPCS priority access to the torn down state so that subsequently transmitted traffic does not receive EPCS priority access treatment.
+The tearing down non-AP MLD shall change the EPCS priority access (#10326, #12695) for the specified service type to the torn down state so that subsequently transmitted traffic does not receive EPCS priority access treatment (#10326, #12695, #12696) for the specified service type and set of EPCS links.

 Procedures at the originating AP MLD